Music Appreciation that comes straight to your inbox!

 What if I want to re-use the emails next year?

 The links in the emails are to YouTube videos, so they are available when you are, and won’t expire, per se.
-I’ll actually be receiving my Sound Bites a couple days before everybody else so I can make sure the links are still live, so everything should be working when you get it.
 For the most part, I selected videos with lots of views that have been around for awhile, which made me think they had an excellent chance of staying right where they are.
-That being said, I don’t have control over whether or not the owner of the video takes it down, so there is a chance that if you don’t get around to watching the video for a long time, it might not be there any more.
-I don’t plan to update the links this year beyond making sure they are live when you get them, so if you miss a day and circle back to an older email and the video is no longer available, you can just do a search to find another video of that piece.
+That being said, I don’t have control over whether or not the owner of the video takes it down, so there is a chance that it might not be there any more.
+If you find that a video is no longer available, please let me know so I can update it.

 Certainly you can save and re-use your emails and enjoy the same music over and over again.